yaak-ai/franka_lock_unlock/README.md

   -p, --persistent  Keep the connection to the robot open persistently.
   -c, --fci         Activate the FCI.
   -i, --home        Home the gripper.
+  -s, --shutdown    Shutdown the robot (PAY ATTENTION TO TIME PASSED WHEN LAUNCHED BEFORE TURN OFF THE CONTROLLER SWITCH).
 ```

 ## ROS Package